writethedocs/www/docs/conf/prague/2020/cfp.rst

 Presentation format
 -------------------

 Presentations will be scheduled in 30-minute blocks.
-We won't be doing Q&A after the talks, but we ask that speakers be available at the front of the stage for a few minutes of the break after their talk to answer questions.
+As the conference is virtual, all talks will be pre-recorded.
+We will offer resources and support for making your talk recording.
+After your talk, there will be a live Q&A session.
+You can opt out of the Q&A if you do not feel comfortable, but please let us know early on.

 Speaker benefits & logistics
 ----------------------------

 If you are selected to speak at Write the Docs, we will waive your attendance fee.
-We regret that we are not able to cover the cost of travel or lodging for all speakers at this time.
-By not covering travel costs for our speakers, we are able to keep ticket prices low and to make the conference accessible to the largest number of participants possible.
+As the conference is virtual, there are no travel costs.
+If speaking incurs any costs that are difficult for you to cover, please `let us know <mailto:{{email}}>`_ and we'll do our best to help out.

 If you already have a ticket, we will of course refund it - just drop us an  `{{email}} <mailto:{{email}}>`_.

-If your proposal is accepted but you would find it difficult to attend due to travel costs, please let us know and we will do our best to help make it happen.

 {% if flagcfp %}**You’ll hear from us with our proposal decisions by the end of {{cfp.notification}}.**{% endif %}